m4saka/pi-mcp3208/README.md

     - CS(CH1): 7

 ## Usage
-Note: Make sure to enable SPI features in `raspi-config` before using.
+Note: Make sure to enable SPI features in `raspi-config` before using this application.
 ```
 $ ./rpi_mcp3208
 ```